Griffon26/jiraburnupanddown/README.md

 # jira-burn-up-and-down
 A burndown chart for Jira that also keeps track of hours spent on a separate fixed-size budget

-Jira burn-up-and-down is an [electron](http://electron.atom.io/) app that talks to the [Jira](https://www.atlassian.com/software/jira) REST API to display a Scrum burndown chart combined with a burnup chart that shows how much of a fixed-size budget has been spent.
+Jira burn-up-and-down is a python application that talks to the [Jira](https://www.atlassian.com/software/jira) REST API to display a Scrum burndown chart combined with a burnup chart that shows how much of a fixed-size budget has been spent.